-From Anna on November 24th, 2008 in Kitchen Remodel
+From Dean Dowd on November 24, 2008 in Kitchen Remodel

 So how does propane compare to gas and electric?
 Some prefer propane because it still works, even with a power outage.
 This can be very advantageous in some areas of the country.
 Propane has many of the same perks as natural gas, such as more efficient heat than electric, quicker heating times, and more even cooking.
 Price wise, it sometimes is less expensive than gas; although this depends on where you live.
 Here is a calculator for determining how it compares for you in your area.